hoangduytran/blender-manual/manual/modeling/meshes/editing/edge/rotate_edge.rst

-   To rotate an edge based on faces you must select adjacent face pairs, otherwise Blender notifies you with an error message, *"Could not find any select edges that can be rotated"*.
+   To rotate an edge based on faces you must select adjacent face pairs, otherwise Blender notifies you with an error message, *"Could not find any selected edges that can be rotated"*.
 Using either *Rotate Edge CW* or *Rotate Edge CCW* will produce exactly the same results as if you had selected the common edge.